Teochew Min: Southern Teochew

-"Old" Teoyeo accent is notable for the fact that out of its five non-checked tones, four tones have falling contour.
+"Old" Chaoyang accent is notable for the fact that out of its five non-checked tones, four tones have falling contour.

-Hui-Pou dialects are more homogeneous in their tones than Teoyeo dialects.
+Hui-Pou dialects are more homogeneous in their tones than Chaoyang dialects.
 Puning and Eastern Huilai dialects have 8 tones, while Central and Western Huilai have 7 tones (tone ⑦ is merged with other tones).
-Some of the Huilai dialects undergo tone shift similar to that in Teoyeo dialects, but to a lesser extent (particularly, tone ② becomes high level 55 rather than high falling 53).
+Some of the Huilai dialects undergo tone shift similar to that in Chaoyang dialects, but to a lesser extent (particularly, tone ② becomes high level 55 rather than high falling 53).

 Neutral tone

 Like Hokkien, Teochew has the neutral tone.
 In pronunciation, the neutral tone is considered to be identical to the light departing tone (⑦) in the respective dialect, but when the original tone of the syllable was dark rising (②), the neutral tone is identical to the dark departing tone (③), and when the original tone was an entering tone (④ or ⑧), the neutral tone is identical to the dark entering tone (④).